EVENING WORKSHOPS

 Organisers: Shane Ellis (University of Wollongong) and Chris Anderton (Pacific Northwest National Laboratory)

-This workshop will discuss topics including hydrogen-deuterium exchange, chemical crosslinking, ion mobility and top-down approaches, to solve open questions in structural/mechanistic biology and medicine.
+This workshop will discuss spanning including chemical crosslinking, ion mobility and top-down approaches, to solve open questions in structural/mechanistic biology and medicine.
 We will also explore the integration of such data with those from complementary methods.
 The aim of the workshop is to discuss best practice, identify challenges, and highlight where new advances are required to address the most pressing challenges of our time.
 After short presentations by a panel of experts, the main focus of this workshop will be interactive panel and group discussions.
+Presentations will focus on a range of topics, including:

 FeMS is proud to present a diverse panel led by people in positions of leadership who have navigated academic and/or industry transitions at different stages in their careers and have continuously empowered women.
 Seeking new challenges, experiencing burnout, or facing changes in personal life may require a shift in career.
 We will discuss the reasons prompting these transitions, as well as the challenges that may arise through our panelists’ experiences.
 This is an all-inclusive event where everyone is welcome and can participate in a Q&A and networking opportunity.
 Throughout this time a photo shoot for participants will be occurring for professional headshots.